Deadwooding: Robust Global Pruning for Deep Neural Networks: Introduction

 \section{Introduction}

 As deep learning models evolve and become more powerful, they also become larger and expensive to store and execute.
 This aspect challenges their deployment in resource constraint settings, including embedded systems and Internet of the Things, which require lightweight and real-time executable models.
-To address this challenge, recent studies have developed a variety of methods to prune the relatively less important parameters of a neural network followed by a ``fine-tuning" step that retrains the retained parameters to ensure high accuracy \cite{sehwag2019compact,aghli2021combining,zhang2018systematic}.
+To address this challenge, recent studies have developed a variety of methods to prune the relatively less important parameters of a neural network followed by a \emph{fine-tuning} step that retrains the retained parameters to ensure high accuracy \citep{sehwag2019compact,aghli2021combining,zhang2018systematic}.
 The importance of training large, often over-parametrized models, followed by a pruning stage, has been emphasized in a wealth of studies \cite{zhu2017prune,han2015learning,li2016pruning} showing that the resulting pruned models perform overwhelmingly better, empirically, than dense models (of size comparable to the pruned models) trained from scratch.

-While pruning, thus, can allow retaining high accuracy at a much reduced model size, it has also been shown that the pruned models are often severely more susceptible to adversarial examples, when compared with the original models \cite{guo2019sparse}.
-Since these size-reduced models are often deployed in security-critical contexts, including autonomous driving and home surveillance systems, poor model robustness can have disastrous consequences. {\em There is thus a critical need to ensure that pruned models ensure both accuracy and robustness to adversarial attacks.}
+While pruning can allow retaining high accuracy at a reduced model size, it has also been shown that the pruned models are often severely more susceptible to adversarial examples, when compared with the original models \cite{guo2019sparse} (see Appendix B for a detailed review).
+Since these size-reduced models are often deployed in security-critical contexts, including autonomous driving and home surveillance systems, poor model robustness can have disastrous consequences \cite{surveillance_adv,rossolini2022real}. {\em There is thus a critical need to corrobrate that pruned models ensure both accuracy and robustness to adversarial attacks.}